Our teen programming is designed to meet the unique developmental needs of adolescents ages 13-18 years old.

 TCR Resiliency Panel Discussion For Teens

-Play a part in this special event by brainstorming anonymous questions for a panel of young adults.
-We’ll hear how they navigated being a teen, branching into young adulthood, coping with challenging days, and making decisions about when, where, and how to share about their past losses.
+High-school teens were able to engage with a panel of young adult TCR alumni.
+Teens were able to ask questions and to hear how our alumni navigated being a teen, branching into young adulthood, coping with challenging days, and making decisions about when, where, and how to share about their past losses.

 TCR Teen Outdoor Adventure Event